stryan/materia/docs/markdown/reference/materia-manifest.5.md

 #### *Secrets*

-A list of materia secrets that will used in the form of podman secrets.
-Materia secrets listed here will be added to the podman secrets vault and are accesible in templates with the related macros.
+A list of materia attributes that will used in the form of podman secrets.
+Attributes listed here will be added to the podman secrets vault and are accessible in templates with the related macros.

 ```
-Secrets = ["secret1"]
+Secrets = ["attribute1"]
 ```

 ## Example